|

 -

-the club submits a single log for a multi-operator single transmitter (multi-single) station with
+the club submits a single log for a multi-operator station (single or multi transmitter) with

 at least three club members shown as operators, or